lierdakil/pandoc-crossref/README.md

 If you don't have `git`, just download the sources for your preferred commit/branch/tag via the GitHub interface, and run `stack install` in the directory that contains `stack.yaml` file.

 This will install pandoc-crossef executable to `$HOME/.local/bin`.
-You might also want to separately run `stack install pandoc` in the same directory (i.e. the root of the repository, the one containing `stack.yaml` file)
+You might also want to separately run `stack install pandoc-cli` in the same directory (i.e. the root of the repository, the one containing `stack.yaml` file)

 ### Installing as a nix flake